behnamazimi/js-service-wrapper/README.md

  and the second one just receives the result after client-promise succeed and log it.

 There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientHandler`s to affect the services.
- 1. `HOOKS.BEFORE_FIRE` calls before client service calling, but this hook is not async, and the fire will not wait for this.
+ 1. `HOOKS.BEFORE_FIRE` calls before client service calling.
+This hook is not async, and the fire will not wait for this.
- 2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving, and the value that it returns will send as the resolve parameter.
+ 2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving.
+The value that it returns will send as the resolve parameter.
- 3. `HOOKS.BEFORE_REJECT` calls when the service client promise is rejecting, and the value that it returns will send as the reject parameter.
+ 3. `HOOKS.BEFORE_REJECT` calls when the service client promise is rejecting.
+The value that it returns will send as the reject parameter.
  4. `HOOKS.AFTER_SUCCESS` calls exactly before the resolve and this is not async to.
  5. `HOOKS.AFTER_FAIL` calls exactly before the reject and this is not async to.
  6. `HOOKS.UPDATE_REQUEST_CONFIG` with this hook you can update the request config before fire.